Projects | Lukas Paul Achatius Galke

 Projects

 Imagine you put some artificial neural network agents into a game that can only be solved with communication.
-How do artificial neural network agents learn to communicate?
+How do neural network agents learn to communicate?
 What communication protocols emerge?
 What are the parallels to human communication?

 Are We Really Making Progress in Text Classification (textclf)